Senior Clinical Trial Manager:

 Chinook completed the third quarter of 2020 with over $290 million in operating capital and trades on Nasdaq under the ticker symbol, “KDNY.”
 The company has locations in Vancouver, BC, Seattle, WA and Berkeley, CA.

 The Senior Clinical Trial Manager (CTM) is a key member of the Clinical Operations Team, supporting the successful execution of clinical trials.
 The Senior CTM has primary responsibility for implementing studies across clinical trial sites and quality oversight of site management and monitoring activities across both early and late stage clinical trials.
-This position reports to the Director of Clinical Operations in the Berkeley, CA office.
+This position reports to the Director of Clinical Operations.

 - Manage Phase 1-3 local and or global clinical trials.
 May serve as Study Lead for more than one trial

 - Ability to draft an RFP and review vendor proposals and budgets

 - Review Invoices and track study budget according to projections